 Olivia and I returned from our trip to my parents over the weekend.
 As expected, Olivia was a trooper once again.
 In the airport and on the plane she made everyone around her smile.
 She is a super independent baby and hasn't fallen asleep in my arms for months.
 So there were a few minutes of complaining when it was nap time and she seemingly couldn't get comfortable.
 But it really didn't take long and then she slept throughout the remainder of the flight.
 I mean, how cool is that?

 Back at home we are trying to get back into our regular routine (as if that ever really existed) and to re-adjust to being just the 2 of us for most of the day.
 I have to say, having had my family around to look after her was a great treat.
 Sharing the responsibility was a much-welcomed reprieve for me.

 I also really enjoyed the storytelling that gives further insight to the Ikarian lifestyle, traditions and possible reasons why people seem to live here happily ever after.
-Reading IKARIA, the restless traveler’s soul in me wanted to pack my bags and go experience the island, its people and food for myself.
+Reading IKARIA, the restless traveler's soul in me wanted to pack my bags and go experience the island, its people and its food for myself.
 Until that might happen, I can create my own Ikarian kitchen at home with this cookbook.